kimor44/lacendriestudio/wp-content/plugins/webba-booking-lite/readme.txt

 09/06/2023

-* Bugfix: bug with payments on certain configuration
+* Bug fix: bug with payments on certain configuration

 4.5.25